kodekloudhub/community-faq/docs/killer-sh.md

 See also
 * [Complete killer.sh FAQ](https://killer.sh/faq)
 * [Exam Environment Simulation](https://killercoda.com/kimwuestkamp/scenario/cks-cka-ckad-remote-desktop) - This is free and on Killer's killercoda site.
 Sign up with social media.
-Note that this is only the desktop VDI - it does not have the sidebar/top bar etc. You can use this to practice keyboard shortcuts and customizing your environment.
-If you explore the killercoda site you will also find more practice questions in a lab environment similar to KodeKloud's.
+Note that this is only the desktop VDI - it does not have the sidebar/top bar etc. or any questions.
+You can use this to practice keyboard shortcuts and customizing your environment.

 [Return to main FAQ](../README.md)